We offer 4-week long placements in one specialty (we cannot accommodate "split electives" over two or more areas).

 - You will need a transcript of your results from your medical degree to date, authenticated by the Dean or Registrar of your medical school.

-- Permission from your medical school to undertake an elective.
+- We require permission from your medical school for you to undertake an elective.
 This must include confirmation you have had a DBS (criminal record check) or equivalent at your medical school.

 Visa Information for International Students